What is Cerebral Metastases?

 Dr. Lipani is a specialist in the treatment for cerebral metastases and urges patients to consult with him at the time the cerebral metastases are discovered.
 This way, Dr. Lipani can monitor the effects of current treatment and use radiosurgery to definitively treat the cerebral metastasis and prevent continued growth.
 This will not only treat the patient’s symptoms but prevent further tumor growth, prevent neurologic dysfunction, avoid open surgery and preserve quality of life.
 Furthermore, radiosurgery is more powerful than radiation therapy and is better able to protect healthy brain tissue.
 Please visit the JD Lipani Radiosurgery Institute, for non-invasive neurosurgery, to learn more about radiosurgery.
 To view case examples of what Dr. Lipani can do using radiosurgery, please Click Here.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained neurosurgeon in New Jersey and specialist in the treatment for cerebral metastases from breast cancer, lung cancer, colon cancer, prostate cancer, melanoma and others.
-Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for cerebral metastases.
+Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for cerebral metastases.
 Dr. Lipani offers image guided brain surgery approaches and the latest in noninvasive radiosurgery procedures for cerebral metastases, tailored to the needs of each patient.
-For state-of-the-art cerebral metastases treatment, or to learn about CyberKnife radiosurgery, call or email us to schedule a consultation at our offices in Hamilton or Bridgewater, New Jersey!
+For state-of-the-art cerebral metastases treatment, or to learn about CyberKnife radiosurgery, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!

 Dr. Lipani performs neurosurgeries correcting cerebral metastases in hospitals around New Jersey.
 Because he has over 15 years of experience, Dr. Lipani knows how to communicate with his patients and ensure they receive the correct neurosurgery option for them.